DFE-Digital/npq-separation/finance-dashboard.md

 #### Suggestions:

-1. Do not re-implement service fee calculations in NPQ
+1. Do not re-implement service fee calculations in NPQ.
+Only support them for migration purposes.
+Remove dynamic calculation of service fees.
 2. Re-implement from scratch the calculations for: Declaration value, Target Delivery Funding and Clawbacks.
 3. Create a test suite based on production data to ensure that calculations are